Student Services

 Student Services at Nishimachi

 At Nishimachi, our aim is to maximize learning for all students.
 We want children to thrive both academically and socio-emotionally.
-To that end, we offer various support services, but are also limited in the types and extent of support we can provide based on our size and selectivity as a school.
+To that end, we offer various support services but are limited in the types and extent of support we can provide as a school.

 Exceptional Potential Program (EPP)